mattermost/docs/source/about/cloud-subscriptions.rst

 View subscription details
 -------------------------

-Go to **System Console > Billing & Account > Subscription** to access the following subscription details:
+In **System Console > Billing & Account > Subscription** you have access to the following information:

 - Subscription invoices
 - Billing history
 - Organization information
-- Credit Card payment methods
+- Credit card payment methods

 Please see the `Cloud Billing <https://docs.mattermost.com/manage/cloud-billing.html>`__ documentation for more detailed information on the Cloud billing process.